mokshikabhardwaj29/EaseMotion-css/submissions/examples/ease-float/README.md

 ## Why is it useful?

-Floating animations help draw subtle attention to icons, cards, illustrations, and call-to-action elements without being distracting.
-The animation is lightweight, reusable, and aligns with EaseMotion CSS's animation-first philosophy.
+The floating animation adds subtle visual emphasis to UI elements such as cards, icons, illustrations, and call-to-action buttons.
+It enhances user engagement without being distracting, while remaining lightweight, customizable, and reusable across different interface designs.